Menu

 There is one main difference from the flat water head race rules:

-The overtaking boat must yield to a boat being overtaken.
+A boat being overtaken does NOT need to yield to the overtaking boat.
 However, the boat being overtaken must maintain its course, and not engage in active “blocking” tactics.

-So, while a rower must brave the crowd while making buoy turns, his or her fastest course usually will be one that does not make contact with other boats.
-At the 2018 World Coastal Rowing Championshipsnumerous pileups and breakages occurred at the first buoy turn--none of those boats medaled, and one limped across its heat finish line with a broken oar.
+• So, while a rower must brave the crowd while making buoy turns, his or her fastest course usually will be one that does not make contact with other boats.

 Navigation Technique